 The ID card must be cared for throughout a student's length of stay at George Fox University.
 The magnetic encoding can be damaged if the strip is placed next to bank cards.
 Cardholder keychains may be purchased in the University Store.

 It is highly recommended to carry ID cards in a lanyard.
 Replacement cards will be charged to any students who have defaced the card or have obviously mistreated it.

 If the card becomes unusable, damaged or stolen, the student is responsible for the cost of replacement.
 Replacement photo ID cards are available for a $20 fee in the IT (Institutional Technology) department on the 3rd floor of the Stevens Center, open weekdays.
 The cost will be charged to the student's account.
 Call the IT department at 554-2569 for ID card questions.

 Articles must be boxed and clearly labeled with a university label indicating the name and permanent address of the owner.
 The university does not have the space for general storage.
 Students should not plan to bring an abundance of belongings.
 Articles may be stored over the summer months when space is available.
 Only students living 300 miles or more from the university may store items, and preference for summer storage is given to students living out of state.
+Students may store no more than 5 boxes in campus storage.
 Generally, articles are kept no more than one semester following a student's absence.
 Articles left in storage for more than one semester may be given away.
 Carpets and bicycles may not be stored and will be disposed.
 The university is not responsible for lost, stolen, or damaged items.